charleshartman/RB120/assessment_prep/oop.md

 In the code above, we define the custom class `Artwork` with one method call.
 The `attr_accessor` method is built in to Ruby.
 When called, it automatically creates getter and setter methods for the instance variable specified by the symbol(s) that are passed in as an argument.
 In this case, we pass in `:artist,` `:title,` and `:date`.
 This will create `#artist`, `#title` and `#date`, as well as `#artist=`, `#title=` and `#date=`.
 We can then use those getter and setter methods to read and modify the instance variables `@artist`, `@title` and `@date`. `attr_reader` and `attr_writer` are related methods and create only getter or only setter methods respectively.

 These setter and getter methods are instance methods and are called on objects instantiated from the custom class.
-The example below (in addition to our class definition above) illustrates setting the instance variables for the object `van_gogh` and then changing the value that the `@date` instance variable is referencing.
+The example below (in addition to our class definition above) illustrates setting the instance variables for the object referenced by local variable `van_gogh` and then changing the value that the `@date` instance variable is referencing.

 ```ruby
 van_gogh = Artwork.new